nahe-consulting-group/sale-workflow/sale_order_line_only_name/README.rst

 =====

 #.
 Go to **Sales > Settings > Quotations & Orders** and check "Product Sale
-   description* to use only product sale description on the sales order lines.
+   description* to use only product name on the sales order lines.
 #.
 Go to **Setting > Users & Companies > Users** and check you have checked
    the "Use only product purchase description on order lines" access right for your user.